rss logo

 [libdefaults] default_realm = STD.LOCAL kdc_timesync = 1 ccache_type = 4 forwardable = true proxiable = true fcc-mit-ticketflags = true allow_weak_crypto = false [realms] STD.LOCAL = { kdc = nfs.std.local admin_server = nfs.std.local default_domain = std.local } [domain_realm] .std.local = STD.LOCAL std.local = STD.LOCAL [logging] kdc = SYSLOG:NOTICE admin_server = SYSLOG:NOTICE default = SYSLOG:NOTICE

-• Create a new database and set KDC database master key:
+• Create a new database and define the KDC database master key:

 root@debian:~# kdb5_util -r STD.LOCAL create -s You will be prompted for the database Master Password.
 It is important that you NOT FORGET this password.
 Enter KDC database master key: MasterOfTheDomain:p Re-enter KDC database master key to verify: MasterOfTheDomain:p